meldev00/FEMA_disaster_tool/README.md

 ## Executive Summary

 In the event of a natural disaster it is important to be prepared.
-To this end New Light Technologies has tasked our team with creating a tool to identify vulnerable areas in a community and project possible effects if a disaster event were to hit that area.
+To this end, New Light Technologies has tasked our team with creating a tool to identify vulnerable areas in a community and project possible effects if a disaster event were to hit that area.

-The metrics we will be using to estimate community vunlerablility are set forth by FEMA's(Federal Emergency Management Agency) seven lifelines: Safety and Security, food water and sheltering, health and medical, energy, communication, transportation, and hazardous material.
+The metrics we used to estimate community vunlerablility are set forth by FEMA's(Federal Emergency Management Agency) seven lifelines: Safety and Security, food water and sheltering, health and medical, energy, communication, transportation, and hazardous material.
 These metrics were implemented after multiple large scale disasters of 2017. "...the lifeline construct can help responders and decision-makers rapidly determine the scope, complexity, and interdependent impacts of an incident."[2]

+Our group decided to use Google Maps and the Google Place Search API to locate places that may fall into one of the seven life-line categories.
+We chose Google Maps over other sources like Yelp because we thought that Google might be able to provide places that would not show up on Yelp.
+New Orleans was picked as the prototype city because of its history of unfortunate weather and potential access to historical data.
+Using the google API we wrote a function in order to pull businesses within a specified radius of a user inputed latitude an longitude.
+Each business has a corresponding categorical "type" assigned by Google and this was used to determine which of the seven lifelines each business would fall into.
+Useful information pulled from the Google API included: Business name, address, type, and latitude/longitude.
+This information did have to be re-engineered in order to be used with our classification and clustering algorithms.

 In the early stages of this study, we outlined the data that would be most important for FEMA if a natural disaster were to hit.
 We determined there are two stages of a disaster preparedness plan that we found of importance.
 The first stage is a preemptive look at what areas of a given location are already in danger of low life-line support.
 This is done by clustering the life-lines using a spacial aglorithm, KMeans clustering.
 Given this, FEMA can put in place support systems for when/if an event occurs.
+Based on our model you can see below the areas in New Orleans that have high concentrations of specific lifelines.

+[Insert picture here]

+As expected the highest concentration of lifelines is in the downtown area.
+However, it is worth noting the other areas in which there are concentrations in the surrounding areas.
+In preparing for possible natural disasters it would be suggested that FEMA consider these locations as highly vulnerable.

 The second stage is a  reactionary approach to an event shortly after it begins.
 We created a tool that takes the event(disaster) center and radius as inputs and returns the life-lines and their respective categories in that area.
 The life-lines are ordered by proximity to the event center, so the operator can make assumptions about which may be affected depending on the type of disaster.

-Our group decided to use Google Maps and the Google Place Search API to locate places that may fall into one of the seven life-line categories.
-We chose Google Maps over other sources like Yelp because we thought that Google might be able to provide places that would not show up on Yelp.
-Louisiana was picked as the prototype city because of its history of unfortunate weather and potential access to historical data.
-Using the google API we wrote a function in order to pull businesses within a specified radius of a user inputed latitude an longitude.
-Each business is has a corresponding categorical "type"
+In determinging the most vulnerable

 - Google APIs obtained to pull location of lifelines in a given area
 - Research done on FEMA lifelines and previous disasters